Exercises

 • Uses breathing rhythm to settle tension and make stretching easier to repeat.

-• Let ribs stay relaxed so the stretch does not turn into a bracing exercise.
+• Keep ribs relaxed so the stretch stays a release instead of turning into a bracing exercise.

 • Straining for a bigger breath instead of keeping the rhythm easy.